 By means of simulation, it is being investigated how the transport modes can cover the transport demand for hydrogen.
 A special role is played by the transport containers and transshipment points, where energy and cargo losses lead to a reduction of the transported goods.

-Role of the CML in H2-Logistics:
+Role of the CML:

 Fraunhofer CML develops realistic transport options, implements them in the Plant Simulation software and carries out the simulation experiments.